This document is also available in these formats: PDF.

 These symbols appear in the upper left corner of Power cards.

-These symbols will appear in top-left and lower-right corners of Combat cards.
+These symbols will appear in top-left and bottom-right corners of Combat cards.

 These symbols indicate whether a Disaster is Minor or Major.